openebs/openebs/contribute/git-commit-message.md

    such as documentation generation

 ### Allowed `<scope>`
-Scope could be anything specifying impacted module/package.
+Scope could be anything specifying an impacted module/package.
 For example: when committing to openebs/maya repo, the scope can be
 - components : mayactl, m-apiserver, spc-watcher, cast, install, util, etc.
 - generic    : compile, travis-ci, etc.

 ### `<subject>` text
-Subject line should contains succinct description of the change.
+Subject line should contain a succinct description of the change.

 * use imperative, present tense: “change” not “changed” nor “changes”
 * don't capitalize first letter